-The Department of History no longer accepts spring admissions to the Graduate Program.
-The next admissions period is for Fall 2017.
-The Early Application deadline for Fall 2017 admission applications is January 15, 2017.
-We will continue to accept admission applications to the Graduate Program for Fall 2017 until the Extended Deadline, which is June 15, 2017.
+The next admissions period is for Spring 2018.
+We will accept admission applications to the Graduate Program for Spring 2018 until the Application Deadline, which is October 15, 2017.

 Before being accepted into the Master's Degree program in History, the applicant must

 (1) Score: a. at the 50th percentile or higher on the verbal portion of the Graduate Record Examination (GRE) AND b. either at the 40th percentile or higher on the quantitative portion, OR 4.0 or higher on the analytical/writing portion of the GRE,

 (2) Have a bachelor's degree and 24 hours of history credits from an accredited university (6 hours of US history, 6 hours of world history, and 12 hours of upper level history),

 (3) Have a cumulative grade-point average (overall or for the last sixty hours) of 3.5 on a four-point scale,

 (4) Submit an acceptable statement of his/her purpose in seeking the master's degree in history